-Maynooth is situated about an hour from Dublin by train.
+Maynooth is situated about an hour from Dublin by rail and is among my top picks of places to visit in Dublin by train.
 This picturesque Irish university town is an ideal destination for a weekend Instagram photowalk.
 I saw a post on Instagram advertising a photowalk in Maynooth in July.
 The timing was perfect so I hopped on the train and was on my way.
 In the end, I was the only one that actually showed up for the walk.
 Fortunately for me, my friend Alisa from Travel Sandwich drove out to Maynooth to join me on this weekend photo adventure.
-Here's a sample of what we discovered along the way on our photowalk through Maynooth
+Here's a sample of what we discovered along the way on our photowalk through Maynooth.

 The Royal Canal